piskvorky/gensim/docs/fasttext-notes.md

 Added by FastTextKeyedVectors:

 - vectors_vocab: 2D array.
 Rows are vectors.
 Columns correspond to vector dimensions.
 Initialized in FastTextTrainables.init_ngrams_weights.
 Reset in reset_ngrams_weights.
-Referred to as syn0_vocab in fasttext_inner.pyx - this could be vectors for the input text.
-I think this is available at training time only.
+Referred to as syn0_vocab in fasttext_inner.pyx.
+These are vectors for every word in the vocabulary.
 - vectors_vocab_norm: looks unused, see _clear_post_train method.
 - vectors_ngrams: 2D array.
 Each row is a bucket.
 Columns correspond to vector dimensions.
 Initialized in init_ngrams_weights function.
 Initialized in _load_vectors method when reading from native FB binary.
 Modified in reset_ngrams_weights method.
 This is the first matrix loaded from the native binary files.
 - vectors_ngrams_norm: looks unused, see _clear_post_train method.